DevExpress/testcafe/docs/articles/documentation/continuous-integration/bitbucket-pipelines.md

 }
 ```

-> The `--no-sandbox` flag is required to run Chrome/Chromium in an unprivileged container. `--disable-dev-shm-usage` prevents the `/dev/shm` storage overflow.
+> The `--no-sandbox` flag is required to run Chrome/Chromium in an unprivileged container. `--disable-dev-shm-usage` prevents the `/dev/shm` storage overflow. `--disable-setuid-sandbox` allows Chromium to run from the root account.
+It is required for this CircleCI image because it runs all commands with root rights.

 For more information on how to configure a test run with the `testcafe` command, see [Command Line Interface](../using-testcafe/command-line-interface.md).